apache/spark/docs/mllib-statistics.md

 parameters, the test initializes to the standard normal distribution and logs an appropriate message.

-There is also a 2-sample, 2-sided implementation available, which tests if the 2 samples are drawn from the same distribution.
+There is also a 2-sample, 2-sided implementation available, which tests the null hypothesis that the 2 samples are drawn from the same distribution.
 It is worth noting that the test assumes that all elements are unique, both within and across the 2 samples, and thus no ranking ties should occur.
 Given that the test is for continuous distributions this should not be an onerous requirement.

 <div class="codetabs">